Table 9 Data Declaration

 Caution against ranking

-Readers should take into consideration not only the size of enrollment and the number of on-campus residents, but other demographic factors when making any valid comparisons of crime among colleges/universities.
-Variables Affecting Crime provides more details concerning the proper use of UCR statistics.
+Readers should take into consideration the size of enrollment, the number of on-campus residents, and other demographic factors when making any valid comparisons of crime among colleges/universities.
+Caution Against Ranking provides more details concerning the proper use of UCR statistics.